kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 ```

 and all other endpoints are going to have the weight of 1.
 To compute the percentage of traffic that will stay inside a tag
-you need to sum all the weight and then divide weights by it.
+you need to sum all the weight within localZone and then divide weights by it.
+These weights don't apply for cross zone traffic, and the traffic is routed cross zone only when number of healthy instances within the local zone is lower than `failoverThreshold`.
 In this example sum of weights is 999.
 If you divide weights by it, you
 get 90% of traffic for `k8s.io/node` 9% for `k8s.io/az` and 1% for `k8s.io/region`.
 When configuring weight you need to either specify weights for all tags or don't specify weights at all.
 When you specify weights the order of the list becomes irrelevant.